MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/deploying-mim-password-change-notification-service-on-domain-controller.md

 13. When the installation completes successfully screen appears, click **Finish**.

 14. Restart your computer for the configuration changes made to MIM Password Change Notification Service to take effect.
-You can do it by clicking **Yes** in the popup that appears, or you can restart later.
+You can do it by clicking **Yes** in the pop-up window that appears, or you can restart later.

 ## Configuring the Password Change Notification Service
 Once reconnected to the DC server as a domain administrator, go to *C:\Program Files\Microsoft Password Change Notification.* Run *pcnscfg.exe*.